 This part of the label has a reminder that your fuel economy and emissions may be different due to a number of factors, such as how you drive and maintain your vehicle, how much you use air conditioning and other accessories, the weather, road conditions, how much the vehicle is loaded, and other factors.
 EPA periodically evaluates ways to improve our fuel economy estimates so they better reflect real-world driving.
 For more information on how your fuel economy can vary, or tips to improve your fuel economy, please see Gas Mileage Tips.

 This part of the label also details the assumptions that are used to determine the estimated annual fuel cost and the value used to compare 5-year costs to the average vehicle.
 EPA assumes annual mileage of 15,000 miles.
 The price of gasoline listed on new vehicle labels is based on projections from the U.S. Energy Information Administration for the applicable model year.
-It will typically be updated annually in coordination with the Department of Energy.
-Since EPA won't publish the fuel prices for 2013 model year labeling until 2012, the sample labels include an example price that is intended for illustrative purposes only.
+It is typically updated annually in coordination with the Department of Energy.
+The sample labels include an example price that is intended for illustrative purposes only.

 11. QR Code®*

-When you are looking for a new vehicle at a dealership, you will be able to scan the QR Code® on the new label using your smartphone, provided you have downloaded a scanner app.
+When you are looking for a new vehicle at a dealership, you can scan the QR Code® on the label using your smartphone, provided you have downloaded a scanner app.
 The QR Code® will link you to helpful tools and additional information about the vehicle.
 The same tools and information are available on www.fueleconomy.gov.

 The label directs you to the fueleconomy.gov website, where you can compare vehicles and enter personalized information (e.g., local gas prices and individual driving habits) to get the best possible cost and energy-use estimates.